saurabhsingh3112/Machine_learning_Movie_recommender_system/README.md

 2. Load and Preprocess Data: Load the movie dataset using Pandas and preprocess it using the provided script.

-3. Movie Recommendation: To recommend movies similar to a specific movie, call the `recommend()` function with the movie title as input.
+3. Movie Recommendation: To recommend movies similar to a specific movie, run the Streamlit app by executing the provided code in your PyCharm IDE.

+4. Web Application: The Streamlit app will open in your browser.
+Select a movie from the dropdown menu and click the "Recommend" button to view similar movie suggestions along with their posters.

 ## Example Code
 python